 \subsection{Initial spatial anisotropy}

-Figure~\ref{fig:ecc} shows the collision centrality dependence of IP-Glasma generated initial geometrical eccentricities ($\langle \epsilon_2 \rangle$ and $ \langle \epsilon_3 \rangle$) in p--O collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV (left) and O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV (right), with both Woods-Saxon and $\alpha$-clustered type nuclear density for $^{16}$O. The bottom panels show the ratio of eccentricities of the same order between Woods-Saxon and $\alpha$-clustered density profiles.
+Figure~\ref{fig:ecc} shows the collision centrality dependence of IP-Glasma generated initial geometrical eccentricities ($\langle \epsilon_2 \rangle$ and $ \langle \epsilon_3 \rangle$) in pO collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV (left) and OO collisions at $\sqrt{s_{\rm NN}}=7$ TeV (right), with both Woods--Saxon and $\alpha$-clustered type nuclear density for $^{16}$O. The bottom panels show the ratio of eccentricities of the same order between Woods--Saxon and $\alpha$-clustered density profiles.

-In case of p--O collisions, $\langle\epsilon_{2}\rangle$ increases from central to peripheral collisions, for both Woods-Saxon and $\alpha$-cluster type density profiles.
-The value of $\langle\epsilon_{2}\rangle$ towards the peripheral collisions is around $25\%$ higher than the most central p--O collisions for both types of nuclear density profiles.
-Although both the density profiles show similar trends for the centrality dependence of $\langle\epsilon_{2}\rangle$, the values of $\langle\epsilon_{2}\rangle$ from $\alpha$-cluster type density profile dominate over the Woods-Saxon density profile across all the centrality bins.
-A similar centrality dependence is also observed for $\langle\epsilon_{3}\rangle$, with $\alpha$-cluster type density profile dominating over the Woods-Saxon density profile across all the centrality bins, except towards the most peripheral case, where the values of $\langle\epsilon_{3}\rangle$ from both type of density profiles converge.
+In case of pO collisions, $\langle\epsilon_{2}\rangle$ increases from central to peripheral collisions, for both Woods--Saxon and $\alpha$-cluster type density profiles.
+The value of $\langle\epsilon_{2}\rangle$ towards the peripheral collisions is around $25\%$ higher than the most central pO collisions for both types of nuclear density profiles.
+Although both the density profiles show similar trends for the centrality dependence of $\langle\epsilon_{2}\rangle$, the values of $\langle\epsilon_{2}\rangle$ from the $\alpha$-cluster type density profile dominate over the Woods--Saxon density profile across all the centrality bins.
+A similar centrality dependence is also observed for $\langle\epsilon_{3}\rangle$, with $\alpha$-cluster type density profile dominating over the Woods--Saxon density profile across all the centrality bins, except towards the most peripheral case, where the values of $\langle\epsilon_{3}\rangle$ from both types of density profiles converge.
 This behavior is also represented in the bottom ratio plot of the left panel, where the ratio is less than one for both $\langle\epsilon_{2}\rangle$ and $\langle\epsilon_{3}\rangle$.
-Clearly, $\langle\epsilon_{2}\rangle$ is quantitatively greater than $\langle\epsilon_{3}\rangle$ for p--O collisions, consistent with the observations from heavy-ion collisions such as p--Pb and Pb--Pb collisions~\cite{ALICE:2019zfl, ALICE:2016ccg}.
+Clearly, $\langle\epsilon_{2}\rangle$ is quantitatively greater than $\langle\epsilon_{3}\rangle$ for pO collisions, consistent with the observations from heavy-ion collisions such as p--Pb and Pb--Pb collisions~\cite{ALICE:2019zfl, ALICE:2016ccg}.